diiegg/devop-test/README.md

 Open developer tools on your web browser and go into the network tab, refresh the website

-Every time you refrsh the website the reques time is taking long and long.
-Whats is going on there ?
+Every time you refresh the website the request time is taking long and long.
+What is going on there ?

 ![enter image description here](https://user-images.githubusercontent.com/12648295/104135120-d852e880-5385-11eb-9fbb-eeb4fa13692a.jpg)

 ## Solution

-After inspecting the petitions  i came across withh a RAND on the petition 15 that was sending a lot of rows and the data base was not able to order quicly that petitons
+After inspecting the petitions  I came across with a RAND on the petition 15 that was sending a lot of rows and the database was not able to order quickly that petitions

 ![enter image description here](https://user-images.githubusercontent.com/12648295/104135099-b5c0cf80-5385-11eb-8ac3-9c01de1d3c4e.jpg)

-My solution was create a index in the tables "salaries" and "employees" on the row "emp_no" geting a 32 ms response time
+My solution was to create an index in the tables "salaries" and "employees" on the row "emp_no" getting a 32 ms response time

 ![enter image description here](https://user-images.githubusercontent.com/12648295/104135056-827e4080-5385-11eb-9827-d5a2ab6ab56d.jpg)

 ###  Create a index

-**Long in into SQL and select devops data base**
+**Long in into SQL and select DevOps database**

     CREATE INDEX index_emp_no ON salaries(emp_no);
     CREATE INDEX index_emp_no ON employees(emp_no);

-Run the go script again and test the data base
+Run the go script again and test the database

-## Recomendations
+## Recommendations

 **[MySQLTuner](https://github.com/major/MySQLTuner-perl)** is a script written in Perl that allows you to review a MySQL installation quickly and make adjustments to increase performance and stability.

-Monitor your database with [prometheus and grafana](https://medium.com/schkn/complete-mysql-dashboard-with-grafana-prometheus-36e98cba1390)
+Monitor your database with [Prometheus and Grafana](https://medium.com/schkn/complete-mysql-dashboard-with-grafana-prometheus-36e98cba1390)

 [Golang MySQL Tutorial](https://tutorialedge.net/golang/golang-mysql-tutorial/)